Alfredsson418/Fake-Login-Page/README.md

 ## Other info
 **Note that**
 * The google website is made entirely by myself from the ground up but the gullmarsgymnasiet website is **copied** source code (html, css and images, not the python code) so credit goes to them.
-* The picures used on the websites is **not** made by myself and credit goes to respective parts.
+* The pictures used on the websites is **not** made by myself and credit goes to respective parts.
 * I do not own any of there brands, and the idea was not to do anything bad to these brand, this was just a school project about how easy it is to replicate webpages.
 * I also do not condone any bad behavior on the internet, including using these websites for real life phishing attacks or any other type of attacks.